-Maddison were part of a international team of chemists, engineers and materials scientists, led by Dr Helen Lee from the University of Cambridge.
-The fluidic engineering challenge was to only capture the first 5ml of the male urine stream for analysis to diagnose for Chlamydia.
-Maddison designed a solution, using carefully designed baffles, channels and air pockets to capture the first 5ml in a removable container whilst allowing the rest of the urine stream to pass by so the male could finish emptying his bladder comfortably.
+Maddison were part of an international team of chemists, engineers and materials scientists, led by Dr Helen Lee from the University of Cambridge.
+The engineering challenge was to capture only the first 5ml of the male urine stream for the diagnosis of chlamydia.
+Maddison developed a solution, using carefully placed baffles, channels and air locks to capture only the first 5ml in a removable sample tube, whilst allowing the rest of the urine stream to bypass.

 Diagnostics for the Real World: FirstBurst(R)